wisepythagoras/pos-system/README.md

 # Point-of-Sale App

-This POS app, with its administrative panel, was meant to be a simple to use alternative to all the restrictive paid apps for small shops and .
+This POS app, with its administrative panel, was meant to be a simple to use alternative to all the restrictive paid apps for small shops and neighborhood festivals.

 ## Building